github-education-resources/GitHubGraduation-2021/_data/Dhruval10/Dhruval10.md

 ---
-Name: Dhruval Shah
+name: Dhruval Shah
-Institution: California State University - San Marcos
+institution: California State University - San Marcos
-Quote: Be the best to do the best.
+quote: Be the best to do the best.
 Keep Learning!!!
-Github_user: Dhruval10
+github_user: Dhruval10
 ---